Route (gridiron football): Double out

 A double out is when a receiver runs 5-8 yards down field cuts outside, then cuts vertically upfield once more then cuts outside again.
 This route is very difficult to run and to defend due to all of the drastic changes in momentum, this route is also rarely used due to the time taken to correctly complete.

 Angle route

 Typically run by a running back, fullback, or tight end, the player will run out at a 45-degree angle for a few steps, then cut 90 degrees back inside.

 Sail route

 A "sail" route scheme designed to overload the defense on the right side of the field.

-The sail route is not a route, but a combinations of routes.
+The sail route is not a route, but a combination of routes.
 The sail concept is a three-level passing scheme that overloads one side of the defense while stretching the coverage vertically.
 Typically, the sail concept is a combination of a deep vertical route from the outside receiver, an intermediate out or crossing route from the inside receiver, and a short flat route ‒ often a quick out or a swing route ‒ by the running back.
 This sets up a three-level read for the quarterback, with a receiver at 25-, 15- and 5- yard depths vertically.